lemocla/Which-way-is-up/README.md

        - Icons for interactive and visual elements

      - #### **Business rules**
-       - Artwork can be added to a portfolio and not be available for purchase
+       - An artwork can be added to a portfolio and not be available for purchase
-       - Artwork can be available for purchase and not feature in a portfolio
+       - An artwork can be available for purchase and not feature in a portfolio
-       - Artwork and portoflio may be set as active, inactive or draft
+       - An artwork and portoflio may be set as active, inactive or draft
-       - Artwork cannot be deleted if it features in an order
+       - An artwork cannot be deleted if it features in an order but set as inactive instead
-       - Orders will be set as in progress and the shop owner to action orders as dispatched
+       - Orders will be set as 'in progress' and the shop owner to action orders as dispatched
        - Delivery are free and items can only be shipped to a UK address

      - #### **Constraints**